cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 The new version of Babuk has been improved to encrypt files at a much faster rate using a better multithreading approach.
 Despite still having a lot to improve, Babuk has been really effective in attacking many corporations using ChaCha20 encryption as well as Elliptic-curve Diffie–Hellman algorithm.

-As suspected, the Babuk team probably uses spear phishing attacks to target certain companies.
+As suspected, the Babuk team probably uses spear phishing attacks, VPN 0-days, and vulnerable RDP setup to target certain companies.
 They have dropped this sample specifically targeting a mechanical contractor in Austria according to the ransom note and the conversation with the victim on their website.

 ![alt text](/uploads/babukv3_16.PNG)